sdolard/sublime-jsrevival/README.md

-JSLint support for Sublime Text 2 by using jslint4java
+jsrevival support for Sublime Text 2 by using node
 ========================

 Sublime Text 2 (http://www.sublimetext.com/2) is a sophisticated text editor for code, html and prose.
 You'll love the slick user interface and extraordinary features.